46 Degrees Fahrenheit To Celsius

 Q1: Is it possible to convert directly from Fahrenheit to Kelvin?

 A1: Yes, you can.
-First, convert Fahrenheit to Celsius using the formula mentioned above, and then convert Celsius to Kelvin using the formula: K = °C + 273.15.
+That's why first, convert Fahrenheit to Celsius using the formula mentioned above, and then convert Celsius to Kelvin using the formula: K = °C + 273.
+15.

 Q2: Why are there different temperature scales?